slackhq/slack-api-docs/types/group.md

     },

-The `name` parameter indicates the name of the group.
+The `name` parameter indicates the name of the private channel.

-`creator` is the user ID of the member that created this group. `created` is a unix timestamp.
+`creator` is the user ID of the member that created this private channel. `created` is a unix timestamp.

-`is_archived` will be true if the group is archived.
+`is_archived` will be true if the private channel is archived.

-`members` is a list of user ids for all users in this group.
-This includes any disabled accounts that were in this group when they were disabled.
+`members` is a list of user ids for all users in this private channel.
+This includes any disabled accounts that were in this private channel when they were disabled.

+`mpims` is a boolean that indicated if a multiparty im (`mpim`) is being emulated as a private channel.
+For compatibility with older clients, `mpims` can appear as private channels unless `rtm.start` is called with `mpim_aware=1`.

-`topic` and `purpose` provide information about the group topic and purpose.
+`topic` and `purpose` provide information about the private channel topic and purpose.

 Some API methods (such as [groups.create](/methods/groups.create)) will include extra state information for channels when the calling user is a